bartolli/ollama-bearer-auth-caddy/README.md

 ## Features

 - **Secure API Access**: Uses Caddy to enforce API key authentication, allowing only requests with valid `Bearer` token/api-key.
+- **API Key Validation**: Validates API keys from a configuration file using a bash script.
 - **Flexible Interaction**: Supports all endpoints to interact with the Ollama API.
 - **Dockerized Setup**: Both Ollama and Caddy are containerized.
 - **Latest Versions**: Utilizes the latest versions of Ollama and Caddy, ensuring the setup benefits from the most recent updates, security patches, and features.
 Docker image is configured to pull the latest versions automatically.